 Petitions can come from any West Dunbartonshire based citizen or community organisation.
 Petitions cannot be submitted by elected officials.

 Petitions should be submitted through the online form on the Council website.
 Each petition will require a key contact (known as the main petitioner) who will provide:

-All petitions will be submitted to the petitions mailbox, managed in the performance & strategy team.
+All petitions will be submitted to the engagement mailbox, managed in the performance & strategy team.
 Petitions will be checked to ensure they meet the requirement detailed above.

-Valid petitions will be passed to the relevant Strategic Lead for consideration and progress; they may contact the lead petitioner directly to discuss the issues before preparing a report on the issue for consideration through committee.
+Valid petitions will be passed to the relevant Chief Officer for consideration and progress; they may contact the lead petitioner directly to discuss the issues before preparing a report on the issue for consideration through committee.
 We will confirm to the lead petitioner that this has happened and give a petition reference number.

-Following consideration by the relevant Strategic Lead, the lead petitioner will be notified in writing, within 20 working days of submission, what action will be taken on the petition.
+Following consideration by the relevant Chief Officer, the lead petitioner will be notified in writing, within 20 working days of submission, what action will be taken on the petition.
 This will include details of the committee where the petition will be considered.
 Please note committees meet quarterly, meaning there may be a short delay between submission and consideration by committee.